ObjectPlayer/ethernaut-ctf/docs/level-15-naught-coin.md

 ### Exploit Contract

-The solution involves creating a contract that uses `transferFrom` to move tokens:
+The solution involves creating a contract that uses `transferFrom` to move tokens from the player to the contract itself:

 ```solidity
 // SPDX-License-Identifier: MIT